bet4a/d3wiki/CSV.md

 Converts the specified array of *rows* into comma-separated values format, returning a string.
 This operation is the reverse of [parse](CSV#wiki-parse).
 Each row will be separated by a newline (\n), and each column within each row will be separated by a comma (,).
 Values that contain either commas, double-quotes (") or newlines will be escaped using double-quotes.

 Each row should be an object, and all object properties will be converted into fields.
-For greater control over which properties are converted, use [formatRows](CSV#wiki-formatRows).
+For greater control over which properties are converted, convert the rows into arrays containing only the properties that should be converted and use [formatRows](CSV#wiki-formatRows).

 <a name="formatRows" href="CSV#wiki-formatRows">#</a> d3.csv.<b>formatRows</b>(<i>rows</i>)